 Road traffic produces dust.
-These emissions are handled in the EMEP MSC-W model in the Emissions_ml.f90 module.
-To include road dust, set USE_ROADDUST = .true. in ModelConstants_ml.f90.
+These emissions are handled in the EMEP/MSC-W model in the Emissions_ml.f90 module.
+To include road dust, set USE_ROADDUST = .true. in "con-fig_emep.nml".
 There are two files included in input data, RoadMap.nc and AVG_SMI_2005-2010.nc.
 RoadMap.nc include gridded roads and PM emissions over Europe, AVG_SMI_2005-2010.nc are global.